Frequently Asked Questions

 The Lewis Ridge Pumped Storage project meets all of these conditions, and is located entirely on private land that has long played a proud role in Eastern Kentucky’s energy industry.

-The Lewis Ridge Pumped Storage Project is expected to create 1,500 family-wage jobs and apprenticeship opportunities over its 3-4-year construction period, in addition to dozens of direct and indirect permanent sustainable-wage jobs.
+The Lewis Ridge Pumped Storage Project is expected to create more than 2,300 family-wage jobs and apprenticeship opportunities over its 4-year construction period, in addition to more than 45 operational jobs.
 Electricians, laborers, and heavy machinery operators are among the high-paying workers who will be employed by the project.

 The proposed site of the Lewis Ridge Pumped Storage Project is suitable for re-development.
 No additional clean-up of the site is required.